ADITYA-KHADE/RBAC/README.md

-# Content Management System
+# Role-Based Access Control (RBAC) UI

 ## Overview

-The **Content Management System (CMS)** is a full-stack application that allows users to efficiently manage content in a centralized system.
+The **Role-Based Access Control (RBAC) UI** is a full-stack application that allows users to efficiently manage content in a centralized system.
 It includes features for creating, viewing, updating, and deleting content.
 The application is designed to be user-friendly, scalable, and visually appealing with a modern UI.

 ### Key Components:
 - **Frontend**: Built using React and Material UI (MUI) for a responsive and intuitive interface.